dzulwulann/Ecomerce_Business/README.md

 <img src="./images/Most Canceled Categories.png" alt="drawing"/>
 </p>

-For the most canceled category leads to a different category each year.
-In the 2017, the category that gives the highest contribution for the revenue and the most canceled category is the same category, **Sport Leaisure**.
-It can indicate that on that year that spesific category has the highest transaction traffic.
-But we should check more for this insight.
+The category with the most cancellations changes from year to year.
+In 2017, the category that contributed the most to revenue was also the most canceled category: **Sport Leisure**.
+This could indicate that this specific category experienced the highest transaction volume that year.
+However, further analysis is needed to confirm this insight.

 ---